Glonor/Invoicing-system/README.md

 **InvoiceApp** is a ruby on rails application that makes invoices

-* Manage your clients
+* Create, edit and delete your clients
+* Edit the tariff in order to calculate the bill
-* Add hours to a specific client through calendar interface
+* Add hours to a specific client in order to bill them later, through calendar interface
 * Generate invoices based on the hours added before
+* View the invoice in pdf format in order to send it to the relative client via e-mail
+* The admin of the system has the privilege to view and delete all the users

 ## Installation